A Guide to French Motorway Tolls

 However, not all toll roads in France require you to have a ticket.
 Some autoroutes have a fixed tariff you pay as you exit the road.

 French motorway toll booths are split along several lanes.
-Each lane has a sign above it, helping drivers know which method of payment each toll accepts.
+Each lane has a sign above it, to let drivers know which method of payment each booth accepts.
 The signs are simple to understand:

 Red cross: lane is closed